 All applications must be made online.
 Please refer to the How to Apply online section or phone + 353 1 4048124 for assistance or with any questions you may have about the procedure.

-Please see the When to Apply section and you may also contact + 353 1 4048124 to confirm dates.
+Please see the When to Apply section.
 Applicants are advised to apply as early as possible prior to their chosen registration period.

 No, you do not need to register separately, you are registered when your registration deposit has been paid and any required documents have been received and approved.
 Students must register every semester.

-Registration takes place throughout the year with closing dates in late September and in late February for the Autumn and Spring semesters.
+Registration takes place throughout the year with closing dates in September and in January for the Autumn and Spring semesters.
 Please see the When to Apply section.